Skip to main content

 1. Setupsimulators to define interfaces, environments to compose them, datasets to prepare patient data

-2. Definebenchmarks to create test suites, tasks to add test cases, evals to add assertions
+2. Definebenchmarks to create test suites, tasks to add test cases, criteria to add assertions

 3. Executebenchmark_runs to start runs, poll with get until status is Completed

-4. Analyzetask-runs to see per-task results, eval-runs to see per-eval reasoning and scores
+4. Analyzetask-runs to see per-task results, criterion-runs to see per-criterion reasoning and scores

 If the user already has an environment or benchmark ID, skip the setup or definition steps and go straight to execution.